malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ![The crystal growth rates normalised by the melting point.
 For clarity a light grey line has been marked at a growth rate of 0.
-These results are for both high and low pressure melting, which when normalised by the melting point collapse onto the same curve.](../Projects/Crystal_Melting/figures/growth_rates_err.pdf){#fig:growth_rates}
+These results are for both high and low pressure melting, which collapse onto the same curve when normalising the temperature by the melting point.

-- Figure: Rotational relaxation times
-    - Note pressures collapse onto a single curve
-    - These results have been interrupted by the Artemis maintenance window
+](../Projects/Crystal_Melting/figures/growth_rates_err.pdf){#fig:growth_rates}

 The normalisation by the temperature allows for the comparison between different pressures,